 Replace <agent-name> with the name of the connected agent.

-You now have control over the target system and can execute commands and modules through the Empire agent.
+You can now control the target system and execute commands and modules through the Empire agent.

 Exploring Empire Modules

-Empire offers a wide range of modules to help you exploit and control compromised systems.
+Empire offers many modules to help you exploit and control compromised systems.
 These modules can perform various tasks, such as escalating privileges, exfiltrating data, and evading detection.
 To explore the available modules, use the searchmodule command:

 (Empire) > searchmodule